For 40 years, the Cold War dominated the world stage

 , and, with physical and psychic distance, to foster multiple perspectives on this multilayered history that continues to shape our world

-This encyclopedic volume features over 2500 items
+This encyclopedic volume features around 2,000 items

 : official symbols and dissident expressions, the spectacular and the routine, the mass-produced and the handmade, the funny and the tragic.
-Packaged in a slick, portable box, the book also comes with a facsimile of a GDR family scrapbook,

 Accompanying these remnants of a now-vanished world are texts from scholars and specialists